Aabha-J/Website-Chatbot/README.md

-# Chat with Websites
+# Chat with Websites:robot:

-A chatbot that will parse website information and anwser questions only based of the info from those websites.
+A chatbot that uses Mistral 7B to parse website information and anwser questions only based of the info from those websites.
 However, you can modify `after_rag_template` to change this.